abhishek201202/Accacia/README.md

 ## Steps To Run The Code:
-# 1. Run the following command to start server
+# 1. Run the following command to install the dependencies
 ```bash
 npm i express
 npm i axios